CarsonScott/Adaptive-Template-Model/README.md

 # A Framework for Template-Matching in Topological Space

 Traditionally, template-matching algorithms have been used for things like digital image processing and visual pattern recognition.
-The most basic example of which deals with a (typically very small) two-dimensional filter being slid across an image in order to detect low-level patterns of black-and-white pixels.
+One simple example of this deals with taking a (typically very small) two-dimensional filter and sliding it across an image in order to detect low-level patterns of black-and-white pixels.

-Pattern recognition through template-matching is currently restricted in that it is only useful when dealing with vector space.
-Of course, problems of higher complexity tend toward conceptually abstract relations, and thus away from patterns of space and time.
+Pattern recognition through template-matching is currently restricted in that it is only useful when dealing with vector spaces.
+However, problems of high complexity tend to deal with conceptually abstract relations and not with patterns dependent on spacetime.

-In the following framework, I propose a solution to this by extending the template-matching idea to topological space, like graphs and networks.
-The main objective is to discover a mechanism for processing high-level patterns with template-matching mechanisms, and effectively reduce the computational resources required for high-level pattern recognition.
+In the following framework, I propose a feasible solution for extending template-matching methods to topological space, like graphs and networks.
+The main objective is to ultimately uncover a mechanism for complex pattern recognition that uses template-matching methods, as this may substantially reduce the computational resources required for high-level pattern recognition.

 ## 1. Templates